RIFFDIDDYS/RIFFDIDDYS/README.md

 - 👋 Hi, I’m @RIFFDIDDYS - I feel like I have made something special.
 That would give people the feeling of being their favorite band, singer, musican or song they have in there head.
 I just have no idea on what to do with it.
 I spent all day trying to figure all this out because I think I entered a world where I have made it possiable.
-- 👀 I’m interested in ...
-Finding someone who knows someone that knows about music, music theripy, or making things.
+- 👀 I’m interested in ... getting the TMMMIDGT in the hands of someone like STEM or NASA and built at a toy companines.
+I would alos like to send a recording of the sound it makes to someone who knows someone that knows about music, music theripy, or making things.
 - 🌱 I’m currently learning ...
-How to code.
+How to code and the importance of the meaning of coding.
 - 💞️ I’m looking to collaborate on ...
 On what I have made.
 - 📫 How to reach me ...
-Please let me learn how to code first so I can fill in somemore of the above spaces.
+Please let me learn how to code first so I can fill in some more of the above spaces.